 Since 2001, WRC has acquired and protected all of the major corporate-owned land along the lower 30 miles of the Hoh River, totaling nearly 7,000 acres.
 In September 2009, Western Rivers Conservancy conveyed the last 2,000 acres of these lands to the Hoh River Trust.
 The Hoh River Trust is a private, non-profit organization founded by WRC and the Wild Salmon Center in 2004.
 The Trust's mission is to act as permanent owner and steward of the Hoh River Recreation and Conservation Area for the benefit of fish, wildlife and people.

 The Hoh River Recreation and Conservation Area now complements the Hoh's pristine headwaters within the National Park, creating fifty-six-miles of protected habitats and recreation opportunities from the interior of the Olympic Mountains to the Pacific Ocean.

-Western Rivers Conservancy has received financial support for the Hoh River from the Paul G. Allen Forest Protection Foundation, Bullitt Foundation, Carolyn Foundation, Edwards Mother Earth Foundation, H. and J. Ferguson Foundation, Horizons Foundation, Charlotte Martin Foundation, G. and E. Mead Foundation, National Fish and Wildlife Foundation, Northwest Fund for the Environment, David and Lucile Packard Foundation, Russell Family Foundation, Wildlife Forever (MN) and Wild Salmon Center.
+Critical support for our work on the Hoh River was provided by the Paul G. Allen Forest Protection Foundation, Bullitt Foundation, Carolyn Foundation, Edwards Mother Earth Foundation, H. and J. Ferguson Foundation, Horizons Foundation, Charlotte Martin Foundation, Mead Foundation, National Fish and Wildlife Foundation, Northwest Fund for the Environment, David and Lucile Packard Foundation, Russell Family Foundation, Smith/Welsh Foundation, Wildlife Forever (MN) and Wild Salmon Center.